lbguilherme/crystal-js/README.md

 p obj.size # => 4
 ```

-Only the methods that are actually called will be generated in the output `web.js` file, thus it is fine to define usused methods.
+Only the methods that are actually called will be generated in the output `.js` file, thus it is fine to define lots of unused methods.

-## How to contribute?

-- Help defining more standard DOM interfaces at `src/web/dom.cr` (good start)
-- Build cool demos and examples with this library (awesome)
-- Support more types for the bridge at `src/web/bridge.cr` (complex)
-- Identify, report and/or fix bugs